 Here is a sample of a reject.

 We see the villagers who are into Eri silk emerging as entrepreneurs!
 Some of them work as a collective and supply to Muezart.
-Very heartening to see that happening.
+It is indeed amazing to see that happening.
 Why?
 Because when we started, we did so to create a market for Eri silk yarn from Meghalaya in such a way that this heritage industry grows in a sustainable way creating opportunities for villagers.
 And it seems to be happening. 🤞

 The Worlds First ‘Eri Silk Village’